Bringing Life to Streams

 Since 1991, NSEA has worked to remove migratory barriers to fish by fixing broken culverts or replacing culverts with bridges (see below).
 This work has resulted in the opening of over 50 miles of upstream habitat for young fish and spawning adults.

 NSEA replants native trees and shrubs along stream banks to restore the riparian zone.
 This critical work improves salmon habitat by shading the stream (keeping water temperatures cool) and limiting erosional forces (keeping the water clear).

 - Provides adequate habitat for salmon and other wildlife.

-- Creates more even stream flows throughout the year.
+- Contributes to consistent stream flows throughout the year.

 - Buffers against high flood flows and low summer flows.

 - Helps to filter pollutants from the water supply.

 During 2015 alone, NSEA

 - Installed 14 Large Woody Debris (LWD) structures